meshcloud/meshcloud-docs/docs/meshcloud.project-metering.md

 > meshStack defines the **chargeback period** as a monthly period with a configurable offset (e.g. 6 days)
 > allowing cloud providers to finish processing of usage reports for the usage period.

-As an anology from banking you can think of a chargeback account like a credit account and the chargeback statement like a credit card statement you receive at the end of the month about all transactions charged to the card.
+As an analogy from banking, you can think of a chargeback account like a credit account and the chargeback statement like a credit card statement you receive at the end of the month about all transactions charged to the card.
 Credit card statements do as well show charges with a booking and valuta date.